-That man is Canon James McFadden, also known as the "fighting priest of Gweedore".
-A key member of the Land League, Educator, Parish Priest and a man who was tried for the murder of RIC inspector William Martin.
+Canon James McFadden, also known as the "fighting priest of Gweedore," was a key member of the Land League, Educator, Parish Priest, and a man who was tried for the murder of RIC inspector William Martin.

 James McFadden was born in December 1842, to hard-working farming stock in Dunmore Carricart.
 He had four siblings - John, Michael, Margaret, and Grace.